 - The assessed curriculum, which details the principles and practice of effective assessment in the IB PYP

-IPS teachers work with the five elements to construct a rigorous and challenging primary curriculum for international education.
+IPS teachers work with the four elements to construct a rigorous and challenging primary curriculum for international education.

 We see it as our mission to Inspire and Empower our students for a rigorous secondary education in a variety of settings, both in Mauritius and overseas.